moming2k/JobHubCrawlerUK/README.md

 This wiki serves as a collaborative platform for contributors to add and update company listings that include URLs and direct links to their career pages.
 Our goal is to create a comprehensive directory of job openings to aid job seekers in finding employment opportunities efficiently.

+*Contributors will have the exclusive opportunity to experience a sneak peek of our cutting-edge automated system for swiftly searching and matching job titles from the provided list.*

 ## Company Information

 ### FTSE 100